Early Week Savings

 Myrtle Beach State Park has seven different picnic shelters in beautiful shaded areas surrounded by trees- they’re perfect for a family cookout or get-together!
 The picnic shelters and their picnic tables are reservable, so if you want to snag one of the picnic areas for your group, be sure to call the State Park to reserve a shelter.

-Take a Dip in Ocean
+Take a Dip in the Ocean

 Myrtle Beach State Park has its own slice of beach access, and the beach here is perfect for swimming.
-During the summer, the area just north of the pier has lifeguards on duty making it a relatively safe location for families.
+During the summer, the area just north of the pier has lifeguards on duty, making it a relatively safe location for families.

 While you’re swimming, be sure to keep an eye out for dolphins and sea turtles, which are commonly spotted in the area.